 - Senior Deputy Vice-Chancellor

-Denise Everitt – Finance, Commercial Services, legal services,
+Denise Everitt – Commercial Services, Estates, Human Resources and legal services

-Professor Keith Mander – Estates, Human Resources, alumni,
+Professor Keith Mander – 50th anniversary, alumni, fundraising, events and arts policy

 - Pro-Vice-Chancellor Research

 Professor Phillipe De Wilde – research, Kent Innovation and Enterprise, and the Graduate School.

 Jane Higham – Finance, risk management and value for money

 |First 500 students enrol at Kent|